Hydrogen vehicle: Trams and trains

+As of 2025, hydrogen powered trains have also been introduced in France and Sweden; in India, the most powerful Hydrogen train with 1200 hp, capable of carrying 2,600 passengers is undergoing final load tests.
+It is set to run between Sonipat and Jind in Haryana.

-Bicycles
+Bicycles and stand-up scooters

 In 2007, Pearl Hydrogen Power Source Technology Co of Shanghai, China, demonstrated a PHB hydrogen bicycle.
 In 2014, Australian scientists from the University of New South Wales presented their Hy-Cycle model.
 The same year, Canyon Bicycles started to work on the Eco Speed concept bicycle.